wragge/trove-data-guide/_sources/accessing-data/using-web-interface.md

 +++

 Items that are arranged in hierarchical structures, such as some images, maps, and manuscripts, might have an option to download a 'collection'.
 If so a **Download** button will appear on the collection page.
 This isn't always available, and there can be limits on how many items in a collection you can download at once.
-To find the 'collection' page, try using the breadcrumb links to move up the hierarchy.
+To find the 'collection' page, try using the breadcrumb links to move up the record hierarchy.

 While many of the same download options are available across different Trove categories, they don't always mean the same thing!
 For example, the 'text' you get from newspapers is not the same as the 'text' you get from books.
 This table summarises what's available and describes some of these oddities.